-Each security in the Applicable Universe is classified into one of two climate impact sectors12 based on its NACE section code.
+Each security in the Parent Index is then classified into one of two climate impact sectors13 based on its NACE section code.
 A stock can be assigned to either a 'High Climate Impact' or 'Low Climate Impact' sector.
 The Eligible Universe is broken into two smaller universes as described below: